Ahmed00702/NeuroCPP/README.md

 - ✔ Basic **Layer** class
 - ⏳ **NeuralNetwork** class coming soon
 - ✔ Clean modern C++ design
 - ✔ Easy to read and modify
+- ✔ Q-Table class

 ---

 ## Project Goals

-- Provide a simple, minimal implementation of neural network components
+- Provide a simple, minimal implementation of neural network components, along with some additional machine learning classes (such as Q-Tables)
 - Serve as an educational resource for C++ developers learning about machine learning
 - Keep the codebase small, clean, and understandable